The Big Website Hosting Dilemma

 I have helped far too many clients recover their websites or deal with unhelpful and unco-operative host resellers.
 Did you know that you could buy hosting from a reseller, only for them to sell your account to someone else?

 I only advocate clients buying their hosting direct from the best providers in the business, with world-class support for even the least confident technophobe.

 Some developers and designers use hosting resale as a method of tying in their clients, presenting what they do as a bit ‘woo’, as some kind of dark art.

 I don’t expect my clients to learn or need to know any of that ‘woo’ but I do believe they should have direct ownership and control of their hosting account and domain names.
 I get a small referral fee instead of reselling cheap hosting at a higher price, and I will always be 100% transparent about that.

-At the moment, I have two unwavering hosting recommendations for clients who do not want a cloud hosted website such as SquareSpace, Weebly or Wix where hosting is taken care of as part of the platform.
+At the moment, I have three unwavering hosting recommendations for clients who do not want a cloud hosted website such as SquareSpace, Weebly or Wix where hosting is taken care of as part of the platform.
 For WordPress, Joomla, PHP and any other platform requiring hosting I recommend the following: